• Skip to primary navigation

 Find more easy dog treat recipes here on Spoiled Hounds!

-overhead view of homemade sweet potato dogs treats in a bowl.
+Homemade sweet potato banana dog treats in a bowl.

 Print Pin

-Your dog will love these crunchy homemade sweet potato dog treats made with banana and oat flour.
+Your dog will love these crunchy homemade sweet potato and banana dog treats.

 Course Dog Treats